chrismedina/PHP-Bootstrap-4-Smarty-3-Live-AJAX-Search/README.md

 2. Add your database settings to the config/settings.php file.

+3. Navigate to your project root and do a composer update.
+Composer is a dependency package manager and this project won't work without it.

+    For more info see:  https://getcomposer.org/

-3. You can do a web-based database setup by visiting the application root and accessing:
+4. You can do a web-based database setup by visiting the application root and accessing:

   localhost:80/index.php?controller=install&action=run

   (Note you will first have to create the database via mysql command line or phpmyadmin or other)

   Alternatively you can import the existing database (mysql_tables.sql) via a mysql import tool :)

-4. Access the HomeController.
+5. Access the HomeController.
 From your webpath example:

    localhost:80/index.php?controller=home&action=index